 Hiring someone to manage your financial assets can be challenging.
 A continually changing investment landscape and often-complex products offered by well-marketed providers can make it difficult for investors.
-How can the investor limit their risk and ensure industry best-practices are used in the management of their portfolio?
-One answer is to make certain your adviser is a true fiduciary.
+How can the investor limit their risk and ensure industry best practices are used in the management of their portfolio?
+One answer is to make certain your advisor is a true fiduciary.

-Foster Group is the only adviser firm in the states of Nebraska and Iowa, and one of approximately 90 worldwide, to hold certification as a registered fiduciary through The Centre for Fiduciary Excellence (CEFEX).
-Annual re-certification is required to maintain this status; we’ve done this each year since 2007.
+As of August 2021, Foster Group is one of approximately 245 firms worldwide to hold certification as a registered fiduciary through The Centre for Fiduciary Excellence (CEFEX).
+Annual re-certification is required to maintain this status.
+Foster Group is the only firm in Iowa and Nebraska that has been certified since 2007.

-How would an investor know if their advisers adhere to this fiduciary standard?
-Three criteria, provided by the DOL, suggest that to demonstrate compliance, advisers and/or financial services firms should:
+How would an investor know if their advisors adhere to this fiduciary standard?
+Three criteria, provided by the Department of Labor, suggest that to demonstrate compliance, advisors and/or financial services firms should:

 - State, in writing, that the firm commits to providing advice in the client’s best interest at all times